Basic Plugin Generation and Publishing Process

 to generate a SendMail.php

-Suppose the foo/admin
+Assuming the foo/admin

-plugin needs to add a foo-admin:add
+plugin needs to add the foo-admin:add

-Create a Command
+Create Command

-Create a new command file vendor/foo/admin/src/FooAdminAddCommand.php
+Create a command file vendor/foo/admin/src/FooAdminAddCommand.php

 <?php